 Safety & Quality Are Our Highest Priorities.

 BioD is committed to the safety of our patients and the quality of our products.
-BioD products are processed in accordance with all applicable industry standards and regulations, including those set forth by the Food and Drug Administration (FDA) and American Association of Tissue Banks (AATB), for human cellular and tissue-based products.
+BioD products are processed in accordance with all applicable industry standards and regulations, including those set forth by the Food and Drug Administration (FDA) and the American Association of Tissue Banks (AATB), for human cellular and tissue-based products.
 Our processes have been developed to preserve the placental tissues’ characteristics, including the extracellular matrix and cytokines, with a view to providing clinically beneficial products that benefit patients.